gh-mrmoore/LC101_Open_Access/README.md

-# LC101 Open Access (Python) Track
+# LC101_Python_Web_Fundamentals
 This repository is the re-organization of code created between 2018-12-03 and 2019-02-04.
-I am merging those repositories that I can with their original commits, but some repositories were lost in my learning along the way.
+I am merging those repositories that I can with their original commits, but some repositories were lost in my learning Git along the way.

 ## Original Class Schedule
 | Class | Date | Topic |